 - Firm resources.
 Individual lawyers need access to modern legal resources to meet case potential.
 Case management, investigations, and expert witness networks set good law firms apart from great ones.
 Look for an attorney willing to work collaboratively to provide the best results possible for every client.

-The right attorney for you will also feel like a good fit.
+The right Los Angeles car accident attorney for you will also feel like a good fit.
 You should feel comfortable sharing information with your lawyer, reaching out as needed, and receiving support from your attorney.
-If you can’t trust your attorney, the case may not achieve its full potential.
+If you can’t trust your attorney to handle your injury claims, the case may not achieve its full potential.

 Pursuing a Car Accident Case with Harting Simkins & Ryan, LLP